 Ques 10: How water is transported to the leaves?

-Ans: Water is transported to the leaves through pipe like structures from the roots of plant.
+Ans: Water is transported to the leaves through pipe-like structures from the roots of the plant.
 These pipe-like structures are present from root to leaves through branches throughout.

 Plants need proteins and fats besides the carbohydrate.
 Proteins are nitrogenous substances which contain nitrogen.
-Although nitrogen is present in abundance in atmosphere, but plant cannot absorb atmospheric nitrogen.
-Plant gets nitrogen from soil.
-Certain types of bacteria called rhizobium, are present in soil.
+Although nitrogen is present in abundance in the atmosphere, but plants cannot absorb atmospheric nitrogen.
+Plants get nitrogen from the soil.
+Certain types of bacteria called rhizobium, are present in the soil.
 They convert gaseous nitrogen into usable form and release it into the soil.
 Plants absorb these soluble forms of nitrogen along with water and other minerals through their roots.

-Sometimes farmers add nitrogenous fertilizer to their field to fulfill the need of nitrogen.
-In this way plants gets fulfillment of nitrogen along with other nutrients.
-After the fulfillment of all nutrients plants synthesis proteins and fats.
+Sometimes farmers add nitrogenous fertilizer to their field to fulfil the need of nitrogen.
+In this way, plants get the fulfilment of nitrogen along with other nutrients.
+After the fulfilment of all nutrients plants synthesises proteins and fats.

 Ques 1: What are the nutrients other than carbohydrates which are required by plants?